List of state highways in Andhra Pradesh

 The article is about the list of state highways in the Indian state of Andhra Pradesh.
-The state has a total of 14722 km of State Highways and they account for 29% of the total roads in the state.
-SH 31 is the longest State Highway in Andhra Pradesh.
+The state has a total of 14722 km of state highways and they account for 29% of the total roads in the state.
 The new state highways are recently added and new numbering system is given for state highways to improve infrastructure and connectivity.